 Learn to Ski/Ride Program

-Housed in an on-campus barn built by students, the Farm and Forest Program offers students experiential learning through organic farming, forestry, and care of animals that include cows, horses, sheep, chickens, rabbits, and goats.
-Offered as a fall and/or spring co-curricular, students participate in a range of activities including tapping trees and making maple syrup, visiting regional agricultural fairs, working on nearby farms, using draft horses to harvest trees, planting organic vegetables to harvest for the local pantry, and tending to the campus compost pile.
+Housed in an on-campus barn built by students, the Farm offers experiential learning through a variety of projects, organic farming, forestry, and care of animals.
+The barn is home to sheep, chickens, pigs, and more depending on the year and season.
+Many classes frequent the barn as it fits with their curriculum and may participate in a range of activities.
+These activities include birthing animals, tapping trees, making maple syrup, visiting regional agricultural fairs, building projects, working on nearby farms, planting organic vegetables to harvest for the local pantry, and tending to the campus compost pile.

 For students interested in helping others either learn to ski or snowboard or participate in an on-snow sport, Gould Academy offers two co-curricular instruction programs: Rugrats, where students help local elementary students learn how to ski/snowboard, and the Maine Adaptive Instruction Development Program, where students train to assist winter enthusiasts with physical disabilities.